Browsed by

 Pour into a large roasting pan and arrange to space thighs with the skin side up.
 Get potatoes exposed to the heat.
 Drizzle with more olive oil and season with salt.

-Cook in the center rack of the over for 1 hour.
+Cook in the center rack of the oven for 1 hour.
 Check for doneness, the thighs should be at least 185°F.

 Potato Kielbasa Skillet